In order to understand “Total quality management”, first we have to understand what does ‘Quality’ actually mean?

 ‘Quality’ is generally referred to a parameter which decides the inferiority or superiority of a product or service.
 It is a measure of goodness to understand how a product meets its specifications.
 Usually, when the expression “quality” is used, we think in the terms of an excellent product or service that meets or even exceeds our expectations.
 These expectations are based on the price and the intended use of the goods or services.
 In simple words, when a product or service exceeds our expectations we consider it to be of good quality.
 Therefore, it is somewhat of an intangible expression based upon perception.

 W. Edwards Deming, Armand V. Feigenbaum and Joseph M. Juran jointly developed the concept of TQM.
-Initially, TQM was originated in the manufacturing sector but it could be applied to all organizations.
+Initially, TQM originated in the manufacturing sector but it can be applied to all organizations.

 The concept of TQM states that every employee works towards the improvement of work culture, services, systems, processes and so on to ensure a continuing success of the organization.